 While every construction site produces noise and dust, steps are being taken to minimize these impacts to our neighborhood.
 Construction will result in temporary disruptions to traffic on 15th Ave NE between NE 43rd St. and NE 45th St. for utility work and to allow construction vehicles to enter and exit the site.
 Pedestrian traffic will be rerouted during various phases of construction; uniformed officers will be present during active construction to direct pedestrians towards safe access routes.

-When will the current Burke Museum close?
+When did the current Burke Museum close?

 How are you soliciting community input on the New Burke?